GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### Maintenance cost is strongly affected by the number of users.
-More users find more bugs.
+> ### Coding is "90 percent finished" for half of the total coding time.
+Debugging is "99 percent complete" most of the time.
 >
 > ~ *Fred Brooks*